keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop-test.md

 https://github.com/keypom/keypom-js/blob/af1e0da58129eb34f5e3580faefa48b86fcca832/docs-advanced-tutorials/ticket-app/utils/testTickDrop.js#L32-L57
 ```

-With the drop functionality tested, you can be confident in the logic behind the scenes and focus on the app behaviour.
+With the drop functionality tested, you can be confident in the logic behind the scenes and focus on the app behavior.

 ---